keith1729/pp4-booking-system/README.md

 ### Future Features:

+- New password functionality to allow a user to change if their password if lost or forgotten.

+- Email verification for bookings.

 ## Technologies Used
 ### Languages

-- HTML
+- HTML was used to create the structure of the websites pages.

-- CSS
+- CSS was used to style the web pages.

-- Javascript
+- Javascript used to create interactive and dynamic web pages.

-- Python
+- Python was used as the backbone of this project for creating models, forms and views.

 ### Frameworks and Libraries